Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 _Example_

-The following sample extractor will only process the columns `Start`,`Region`,`Query`,`Duration`,`Urls`,`ClickedUrls` of the search log file if they are specified in the `EXTRACT` schema and are not pruned by the query optimizer, while the column `UserId` is always processed and raises an error if it is missing.
+The following sample extractor will only process the columns `Start`,`Region`,`Query`,`Duration`,`Urls`,`ClickedUrls` of the search log file if they are specified in the `EXTRACT` schema and are not pruned by the query optimizer.
+The column `UserId` is always processed and raises an error if it is missing.
 It writes information about whether the column is used into the diagnostic stream info for better observing the behavior.

     using Microsoft.Analytics.Interfaces;
     using Microsoft.Analytics.Types.Sql;